Ethernet

 8.90

-Note: Reference data based on standard testing.
+Note: Reference data only.